ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### Deterministic Mode Security

-A permutation ensures distinct inputs yield distinct outputs; however, repeated inputs result in identical ciphertexts, thereby revealing repetition.
+A permutation ensures distinct inputs yield distinct outputs.
+However, repeated inputs result in identical ciphertexts, thereby revealing repetition.

 This property makes deterministic encryption suitable for applications where format preservation is required, but linkability of repeated inputs is acceptable.

 ### Non-Deterministic Mode Security